-A hardware or software component that conforms to this specification for User Memory Bank reading and writing SHALL fully implement the Packed Objects Access Method as specified in Appendix I through Appendix M of this specification (implying support for all registered Data Formats), SHALL implement the No-Directory Access Method as specified in [ISO15962], and MAY implement other Access Methods defined in [ISO15962] and subsequent versions of that standard.
+A hardware or software component that conforms to this specification for User Memory Bank reading and writing SHALL fully implement the Packed Objects Access Method as specified in Appendices $\underline{I}$ through $\underline{M}$ of this specification (implying support for all registered Data Formats), SHALL implement the No-Directory Access Method as specified in [ISO15962], and MAY implement other Access Methods defined in [ISO15962] and subsequent versions of that standard.
 A hardware or software component NEED NOT, however, implement the "application-defined" compaction mode of the No-Directory Access Method as specified in [ISO15962].
-A hardware or software component whose intended function is only to initialize tags (e.g., a printer) may conform to a subset of this specification by implementing either the Packed Objects or the No-Directory access method, but in this case NEED NOT implement both.
+A hardware or software component whose intended function is only to initialise tags (e.g., a printer) may conform to a subset of this specification by implementing either the Packed Objects or the No-Directory access method, but in this case NEED NOT implement both.

-Explanation (non-normative): This specification allows two methods of encoding data in user memory.
+Non-Normative: Explanation: This specification allows two methods of encoding data in user memory.
 The ISO/IEC 15962 "No-Directory" Access Method has an installed base owing to its longer history and acceptance within certain end user communities.
 The Packed Objects Access Method was developed to provide for more efficient reading and writing of tags, and less tag memory consumption.